Nikpro77/GutsV3/README.md

 /custom_batch - create custom batch from channel/group
 /genlink - create link for one post
 /users - view bot statistics
-/broadcast - broadcast any messages to bot users
+/broadcast - broadcast any messages to bot users /pbroadcast - broadcast and pin any messages to bot users /fbroadcast - forward broadcast any messages to bot users
 /dbroadcast - broadcast any messages with auto delete
 /stats - check your bot uptime
 /dlt_time - set auto delete time for files